oslego/better-twitter/README.md

 ## Changelog

+Version 1.4 (18 October 2019)

+- Removed option to hide user profile card tooltips that show when hovering over user names because it also blocks media previews.

+Version 1.3 (3 October 2019)

+- Added option to hide user profile card tooltips that show when hovering over user names.

 Version 1.2 (10 August 2019)
 - Added support for new Twitter UI (circa 2019)
 - Removed "No Bragging" feature